 There are a lot more people interacting with sites via mobile phone.
 So, if you are smart, it is time to start linking your content to social media platforms.
 This is one thing that will take your content to the next level.

 There is a higher chance that you will make an online sale via phone interactions.
+With social commerce, users can research brands, discover products and purchase them without exiting the social media app.
 Therefore, ensure you link to social media’s product and category pages.

 17) Use Google Analytics